-- The Budget Officer will provide monthly status reports to the President’s Cabinet.
+- The Budget Officer will provide monthly status reports to the President’s Council.
 The status report will include information regarding 1) budget vs. actual activity in the three principle activity areas: compensation; professional/technical contracts; and all other general operating costs; 2) request for movement of budget authority from one area to another; 3) progress report on any special initiatives for which additional funds were appropriated; and 4) outlook for balance of fiscal year including forecast of budget savings or gaps based upon approved activities.

 - A year-end budget report will be prepared.
 The report will include final budget vs. actual information and a brief narrative concerning initiatives.
 The report will be presented as an information item to various constituents on campus.